Frederick Douglass National Historic Site: History

 In the home, Douglass became a cultivated member of high society.
 He and his grandson Joseph played the music of Franz Schubert in the west parlor, which served as the music room.

+Works

-Here he also worked on what would be his last autobiographical book, Life and Times of Frederick Douglass, first published in 1881 and reissued 10 years later.
+After moving to his new house, Frederick Douglass read and also wrote his books in the studio that is located in the yard of the house, one of them was his last autobiographical book, Life and Times of Frederick Douglass, first published in 1881 and reissued 10 years later.
 His wife Anna had a stroke in 1882 which left her partially paralyzed; she died on August 4 and Douglass became depressed.
 "The main pillar of my house has fallen", he wrote to a friend.